Change Management

 Why work with a coach?

-• Navigate your career transition with calm and confidence
+• navigate your career transition with calm and confidence

-• Turn change into an opportunity through fresh perspectives
+• turn change into an opportunity through fresh perspectives

-• Take concrete actions to succeed at each stage of your journey
+• take concrete actions to succeed at each stage of your journey

 Life coach for executives, managers, project leaders.
 Work-life balance, career management, professional retraining and career transition coach.
 Certified coach in Switzerland, Geneva, Yverdon, Lausanne and Online.
 France & Canada © 2018 – 2024 – Design and production Alternatives and Transitions Coaching